wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 `quantization` generally is "just a fallback", it is slower to load;
 if VRAM is tight the advice is to "either use scaled fp8 or GGUF or "disable quantization and use max block swap".

+`quanatization` not possible with scaled `.safetensor`-s, "just keep it disabled"

 Mixing `fp8_e5m2_scaled` VACE with `fp8_e5m2` Wan 2.2 T2V can cause mysterious errors.